DomResc/docker-backup-tools/README.md

    - Creates compressed archive of volume data with specified compression level
    - Verifies backup integrity and content
    - Records backup statistics (size, duration, etc.)
-6. Restarts any stopped containers (even if errors occurred)
+   - Restarts containers for this volume immediately
+7. Then processes priority volumes (those used by critical containers):
+   - Follows the same backup procedure as regular volumes
+   - Ensures critical infrastructure containers are down for minimal time
-7. Provides a summary of successful and failed backups
+8. Provides a summary of successful and failed backups
-8. Cleans up old backups according to retention policy
+9. Cleans up old backups according to retention policy

 ### Restore Process